sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/userguide/configuration.rst

 		<!-- Default HBase Datastore -->
 		<sw:hbase-datastore quorum="sandbox.hortonworks.com" zookeeperZnodeParent="/hbase-unsecure"/>

-The above configuration may be used to connect to a Hartonworks HDP instance.
+The above configuration may be used to connect to a Hortonworks HDP instance.

 The following attributes may be specified for the *<sw:hbase-datastore>* element.